-As many of you know, I’m currently on a 16-city tour to promote my new book, Your Personal Paleo Code.
+As many of you know, I’m currently on a 16-city tour to promote my new book, Your Personal Paleo Code (published in paperback as The Paleo Cure in December 2014).
 I’m a little over a week in, and I have about two and a half weeks to go.
 Needless to say, the travel schedule is pretty hectic, but I’m happy to report that I’m feeling great and continuing to enjoy myself.
 (We’ll see how I feel at the end of January!)

 With an itinerary this grueling, self-care becomes even more crucial than it is in my day-to-day life.
 Here are my top tips for staying healthy and sane while on the road.